Learn how and where to recycle your Ring device and other e-waste.

-Once you remove a device from your account, all data from your Ring device will be permanently erased.
-Removing a device from your Ring account will also permanently delete all recorded videos and snapshot capture photos.
+Once you remove a device from your account, all data, videos, and Snapshot Capture photos from your Ring device will be permanently erased.
 Once deleted, videos and photos can't be recovered.

-Follow these steps to remove your device from your Ring account:
+Remove your Ring device from your Ring account.

 - Tap Devices.

 - Tap the device that you’d like to remove.